AY2324S2-CS2113-W12-2/tp/docs/UserGuide.md

 Format: `change cg`
 ```
 user: change cg
-Please input your new daily calorie goal:
+Please input your new daily calorie goal (in kcal):
 user: 3200
 You have successfully changed your calorie goal!
 ```